p-js/project-settings/README.md

 ### More specific

 * `bump` Bump the version in the package.json and the bower.json.
+Example: `grunt bump --level minor`.
 * `githooks` pre-commit: Make sure js files are beautified according to p-js conventions.
 Build a release, and add the dist folder.

 ### Troubleshooting